-3.5.B.1 Frequency events
+3.6.B.13.5.B.1 Frequency events

 The stakeholder questionnaire asked the participants which flood frequency events are required in their jurisdiction.
-Eighty-eight percent of the participants require evaluation of the 1 percent annual chance (100-year) event.
-Sixty-eight percent of the participants require evaluation of the 10 percent annual chance (10-year) event and/or the 4 percent annual chance (25-year) event.
+Eighty-eight percent of the participants require evaluation of the 1% percent annual chance

+(100-year) event.
+Sixty-eight percent of the participants require evaluation of the 10% percent annual chance (10-year) event and/or the 4% percent annual chance (25-year) event.

-In general, floodplain mapping is performed with an emphasis on the 1 percent annual chance (100year) event, while drainage infrastructure design is generally performed with an emphasis on either the 10 percent (10-year) or the 4 percent (25-year) and 1 percent (100-year) events.
-Additionally, current FEMA standards for critical facilities require elevation outside of the 0.2 percent annual chance (500year) event floodplain.
-Based on stakeholder survey and the infrastructure flood protection recommendations, evaluation of four frequency events: 10 percent (10-year), 4 percent (25-year), 1 percent (100-year), and 0.2 percent (500-year) annual chance events is recommended.
+In general, floodplain mapping is performed with an emphasis on the 1% percent annual chance (100-year) event, while drainage infrastructure design is generally performed with an emphasis on either the 10% percent (10-year) or the 4% percent (25-year) and 1% percent (100-year) events.
+Additionally, current FEMA standards for critical facilities require elevation outside of the 0.2% percent annual chance (500-year) event floodplain.
+Based on stakeholder survey and the infrastructure flood protection recommendations, evaluation of threefour frequency events: 10 percent (10-year), 4% percent (25-year), 1% percent (100-year), and 0.2% percent (500-year) annual chance events is recommended.

 Specific flood control infrastructure such as dams and levees also require the evaluation of the Probable Maximum Flood and Standard Project Flood.
-The minimum standards for dams are based on state requirements of the TCEQ Dam Safety regulations as depicted by the Texas Administrative Code Title 30 Chapter 299 Dams and Reservoirs while the minimum standards for levees are based on federal requirements of FEMA as depicted by 44 Code of Federal Regulations 65.10.
-Modeling these more extreme events may not be a significant component of the planning process but may be performed to conceptually size certain facilities for planning-level estimates.
+The minimum standards for dams are based on state requirements of the Texas Commission on Environmental QualityTCEQ Dam Safety regulations as depicted by the Texas Administrative Code Title 30 Chapter 299 Dams and Reservoirs while the minimum standards for levees are based on federal requirements of FEMA as depicted by 44 Code of Federal Regulations 65.10.
+Modeling these more extreme events may not be a significant component of the planning process, but may be performed to conceptually size certain facilities for planning-level estimates.

-3.5.B.2 Terrain
+3.6.B.23.5.B.2 Terrain

 Flood risk modeling is greatly enhanced when generated using accurate topography.
 LiDAR or Light Detection and Ranging (LiDAR) data is a necessary component of flood risk identification and, where available, should be the basis for flood modeling.
 LiDAR uses remote sensing technology to measure distance by illuminating a target with a laser and analyzing the reflected light.
 LiDAR availability is greatly increasing across Texas with a projected statewide coverage by 2021.
 Availability of LiDAR can be determined at the Texas Natural Resources Information System (TNRIS) website (https://tnris.org/stratmap/elevation-lidar/).
 With improvements in technology, the most current LiDAR dataset should be utilized.
-It may also be pecessary to supplement the LiDAR with field survey or as-built dataset should be utilized.
 It may also be necessary to supplement the LiDAR with field survey or as-built construction plans to refine the terrain.

-3.5.B.3 Land cover
+3.6.B.33.5.B.3 Land cover